AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/ControlFlow/req.rst

 SC expectations for statement sequences and control-flow transfers
 ===================================================================

-SC expectations focused on statement sequences and control-flow transfers.
+SC expectations for statement sequences and control-flow transfers.

 Requirement(s)